Advance Directives ensure that your wishes about treatment will be followed if you cannot decide for yourself.

 - A Health Care Proxy is a written document that allows you to choose a designated person to make medical decisions on your behalf when your doctor determines you are unable to do so for yourself.

-- Do Not Resuscitate (DNR) order is a written document that tells medical professionals to not perform CPR if your breathing or heartbeat stops.
+- Do Not Resuscitate (DNR) order is a written document that tells medical professionals not to perform CPR if your breathing or heartbeat stops.
 Doctors issue DNR orders.

-- Halachic Pathway assures that a patient’s family and chosen rabbinic advisor (or posek) can be included in the medical decision-making process.
+- Halachic Pathway assures that a patient’s family and chosen rabbinic advisor (or Posek) can be included in the medical decision-making process.